-On this page, we cover private Montessori schools in the Montreal.
+On this page, we cover private Montessori schools (ecole Montessori) in Montreal.
 This includes accredited and certified schools across the Greater Montreal Area (GMA).

 For a more complete guide to Montessori education, including a thorough discussion of the Montessori school philosophy and curriculum, check out our introductory guide.